 When identifying activity that contravenes the policy, we will always first refer to the agreed usage between you as a consumer and us as the service provider.
 For this reason, prior agreement around your specific use cases will help us to ensure your service is not interrupted unnecessarily.

-If we believe that your activity is not compliant with our Acceptable Usage Policy or with an explicit agreement we have, we will first perform an impact assessment to decide the level of risk posed by your activity.
+If we believe that your activity is not compliant with our Acceptable Use Policy or with any explicit agreement we have, we will first perform an impact assessment to decide the level of risk posed by your activity.

 Where we don’t feel that your usage poses an immediate risk, we will make contact with you to discuss your usage in order to agree a way forward, advising of our intention to suspend your access if the usage is not made compliant within a reasonable timeframe.